This post may contain affiliate links. Please read our disclosure policy.

-Soft, chewy, completely irresistible Almond Joy Cookies!
+Soft and chewy Almond Joy Cookies!
 These ultra-thick bakery-style Almond Joy Cookies will remind you of your favorite candy treat.
 They are the perfect blend of sweet shaved coconut, chocolate, and sliced almonds.
 They can also be frozen ahead of time!
 If you love coconut and chocolate chip cookies, this almond joy cookie recipe is for you!

 Almond Joy Cookies